enthought/traits-futures/docs/source/guide/testing.rst

   communications from the background task have completed.
 We do that by using the |assertEventuallyTrueInGui| method.
 At that point, we can check that the result of the future is the expected one.
-- We also need to shut down the executor itself at the end of the test.
-Note that the |stop| method is not blocking and does not actually stop the executor - instead, it requests cancellation of all running futures and prevents new jobs from being scheduled.
-For the executor to eventually reach the |STOPPED| state, the GUI event loop must again be running, so we make a second use of |assertEventuallyTrueInGui| in the ``tearDown`` method in the example.
+- We also need to shut down the executor itself at the end of the test; we use the |shutdown| method for this.
+- In all potentially blocking calls, we provide a timeout.
+This should help prevent a failing test from blocking the entire test run if something goes wrong.
+However, note that if the timeout on the |shutdown| method fails then in addition to the test failing you may see segmentation faults or other peculiar side-effects, especially at process termination time, as a result of pieces of cleanup occurring out of order.

-If you don't need the result of the future (for example because you're using the future for its side-effect rather than to perform a computation) then it's safe to remove the wait for ``future.done``, so long as you keep the |stop|
+If you don't need the result of the future (for example because you're using the future for its side-effect rather than to perform a computation) then it's safe to remove the wait for ``future.done``, so long as you keep the |shutdown|
-call and then wait for the executor to stop: the executor won't reach |STOPPED|
-state until all futures have completed.
+call.

 .. |assertEventuallyTrueInGui| replace:: :meth:`pyface.ui.qt4.util.gui_test_assistant.GuiTestAssistant.assertEventuallyTrueInGui`
 .. |GuiTestAssistant| replace:: :class:`pyface.ui.qt4.util.gui_test_assistant.GuiTestAssistant`

-.. |stop| replace:: :meth:`~traits_futures.traits_executor.TraitsExecutor.stop`
-.. |STOPPED| replace:: :meth:`~traits_futures.traits_executor.STOPPED`
+.. |shutdown| replace:: :meth:`~traits_futures.traits_executor.TraitsExecutor.shutdown`